 This can lead to significant cost savings and improved efficiency in the supply chain.

-Here's an interesting read: Generative Ai in the Supply Chain
+For your interest: Generative Ai in Supply Chain

 Market and Industry Impact